As part of Girlguiding's recruitment process, references are required for new volunteers over 18

 Before passing on your referees' contact details to Girlguiding, it is essential that you have their permission and they understand what is being asked of them.

-Who is responsible for adding referee details to Join Us?
+Who is responsible for adding referee details to GO?

 A member of the District, Division or County team - ideally a local Commissioner - is responsible for adding referee details onto Join Us.
 For details on how to do this, read the Volunteer enquiries - Help File 4 which you can find with our Girl and volunteer enquiries information.